CMartin2288/JavaRSA/README.md

 ## Compilation

-Compile the program by running the following commands in the directory the .java files are in (make sure that RSA.java is also )
+Compile the program by running the following commands in the directory the .java files are in (make sure that RSA.java is also in the directory)

 > javac RSAServer.java
+>
 > javac RSAClient.java

 ## Running

 Run the code by running the following commands in the same directory as the compiled code

-> Java RSAServer
+> java RSAServer
+>
-> Java RSAClient <\Hostname> <\Port Number>
+> java RSAClient <\Hostname> <\Port Number>

-If you are running both programs on the same machine, the Hostname will be localhost The Port Number is given by the Server program and is automatically assigned
+If you are running both programs on the same machine, the Hostname will be localhost.
+The Port Number is given by the Server program and is automatically assigned

 ## RSA